PointCloudLibrary/pcl/doc/overview/content/visualization.rst

   .. image:: images/visualization/range_image.jpg

-The package makes use of the VTK library for 3D rendering and wxwidgets for range image and 2D operations.
+The package makes use of the VTK library for 3D rendering for range image and 2D operations.

 For implementing your own visualizers, take a look at the tests and examples